norseghost/norseghost.github.io/_posts/2019-03-02-weekly-reading-and-other-media.md

 [provides another nail in the
 coffin](https://www.facultyfocus.com/articles/course-design-ideas/from-summiting-blooms-to-promoting-lifelong-learning/)
 in which Bloom’s Taxonomy is slowly being interred.
 Instead, other models for course design are shown for consideration.
-Kagans model of understanding (comprehension), transforming (inductive/deductive logic) and generating (research skills), as well as taking inspiration from workforce training programs to induce a lifelong love of learning.
+Kagan's model of understanding (comprehension), transforming (inductive/deductive logic) and generating (research skills), as well as taking inspiration from workforce training programs to induce a lifelong love of learning.